bad-programmer800/Brain_Playground/README.md

 ## What am I working on now?
 ### August 2024
 Goals:
+1. I need to be able to draw to multiple Framebuffers
+2. Create two texture pathways to display a before and after image in different child windows
+3. Perform some OpenCV function on the source image and display the result in a different window

+Accomplished:
 1. Add OpenCV to the project
 2. Get an image to display in a window using OpenCV

-Accomplished:
-Nothing So far!
+3. Create a new texture with the OpenCV image and use it on an object
+4. Created a new program layer with ImGui windows